en-wl/wordlist/README.md

 Unless prefixed with a `+`, a line is first matched with an exiting lemma in the database using the word, pos, and defn-note.
 If no match is found the group will be skipped.
 To avoid this and instead just skip the line, use `?`.
-If the line is prefixed with a `-`, than that lemma will be removed from the group.
-If the line is prefixed with a `~`, than no additional actions will be taken, but the information found in the database will be used to make adjusted to the scowl info.
+If the line is prefixed with a `-`, then that lemma will be removed from the group.
+If the line is prefixed with a `~`, then no additional actions will be taken, but the information found in the database will be used to make adjustments to the scowl info.

-If a line has no prefix, or is prefixed with a `=`, than after a match is made, any other information provided as part of the the lemma info, will change the existing information in the database.
-If a piece of information is blank, than it will be reset to the default or removed; however, if it is missing than no change will be made.
-For example, a pos of `<n/>` will will remove the pos-class for the group but a pos of `<n>` will not.
-A underscore `_` can be used as an annotation to replace a group or entry rank with the default.
+If a line has no prefix, or is prefixed with a `=`, then after a match is made, any other information provided as part of the the lemma info, will change the existing information in the database.
+If a piece of information is blank, then it will be reset to the default or removed; however, if it is missing then no change will be made.
+For example, a pos of `<n/>` will remove the pos-class for the group but a pos of `<n>` will not.
+An underscore `_` can be used as an annotation to replace a group or entry rank with the default.
 The pos and defn-note can also change if the `→` (U+2192) is used as part of the pos or defn-note.
 For example:

     dialog <n→wp> {dialog box}

 will change the pos from a noun to a word-part.
-If have a compose key configured on Linux you can type `→` with
+If you have a compose key configured on Linux you can type `→` with
 <kbd>Compose</kbd><kbd>-</kbd><kbd>&gt;</kbd>.
 You can also just copy and
 paste as you shouldn't need to type `→` very often.

-If the line has no prefix, than any derived forms provided will be matched by the word and pos and any forms with a single dash (`-`) will be ignored.
-If the line has a prefix of `=`, than any derived info will instead replace the existing ones for that lemmas.
+If the line has no prefix, then any derived forms provided will be matched by the word and pos and any forms with a single dash (`-`) will be ignored.
+If the line has a prefix of `=`, then any derived info will instead replace the existing ones for that lemma.

-If any variant info is given for a lemma or a derived form, than the variant information for all relevant lemmas or forms will be replaced, including those without a variant prefix.
+If any variant info is given for a lemma or a derived form, then the variant information for all relevant lemmas or forms will be replaced, including those without a variant prefix.
 For example `(hyaenas | V: hyaena)` will change the variant info for both _hyaenas_ and _hyaena_ even though _hyaenas_